Connecticut Rivers Council: Camps

+Mattatuck Scout Reservation

-Established in 1939, Camp Mattatuck sits on 500 acres of land outside Waterbury, CT.
-Each summer, Camp Mattatuck runs a Scouts, BSA Resident Camp, Cub Scout Resident Camp, Webelos Resident camp and a Cub Scout Day Camp.
-Camp Mattatuck also hosts a variety of seasonal events such as fishing derbies, klondike derbies, camporees and a Halloween Haunted Woods.
+Established in 1939, Mattatuck Scout Reservation sits on 500 acres of land in Plymouth, CT, just north of Waterbury.
+Included in the property are Tomlinson Pond (referred to by the camp as Lake Kenosha) and part of Brophy Pond.
+Each summer, Mattatuck runs a Scouts BSA Resident Camp, Cub Scout Resident Camp, and Cub Scout Day Camp.
+Mattatuck also hosts a variety of seasonal events such as fishing derbies, Klondike derbies, various camporees and a Halloween "Spooktacular".
+Since 2021, it has hosted Laurel Music Camp.

-The camp is available year-round for seasonal camping through our cabins, Adirondack shelters and tent sites.
-We are conveniently located off CT Route 8 in Plymouth, CT, just a few miles north of Waterbury, CT, 90 miles northeast of New York City and 130 miles southwest of Boston, MA.

-It is part of Connecticut Rivers Council and is supported by the Connecticut Rivers Council through Friends of Scouting donations, solicitation of direct assistance, grants and foundations, Unit Popcorn sales, the Council endowment funds and the Camp Mattatuck Volunteers.

-Mattatuck hosts its own Cub Scout Day Camp in addition to its resident Boy Scout camp, which serve about 400 Cub Scouts and 1,100 Boy Scouts each summer.
-Seven cabins on the camp grounds allow for winter camping.
-An extensive Challenge Course and Climbing Program are also available to Scouts, school systems and corporate groups.

 June Norcross Webster Scout Reservation

 The camp is located in the scenic New England Town of Ashford, Connecticut.
 Originally opened as Camp Ashford on June 28, 1964, today the reservation occupies 1200 acre of land and a 30 acre man-made lake named Goss Pond.
 The camp is located on the farm once owned by Lt.
 Col. Thomas Knowlton, hero of the Battle of Bunker Hill and a commander in the Continental Army.
 The reservation has two camps; The Stanley Black & Decker Base Camp and the Cub Country.
 In 1963, Eastern Connecticut Council sold Camp Quinebaug to purchase 1200 acre property with a 25 acre lake in Ashford, Connecticut.
 The camp was named Camp Ashford and was officially opened on June 28, 1964.
 After two years of operations, the name was changed to June Norcross Webster Scout Reservation after a donation on behalf of June Norcross-Webster, of the Norcross Greeting Card Company.
 A large land donation was also made by the Brand Trust.
 The Base Camp (Ashford 1) is the home to the Boy Scout Resident camp while the Cub Country (Ashford 2) is home to Cub Scout Resident Camp, Akela Day Camp & NYLT.
-The reservation has been operated by three different councils: Eastern Connecticut Council of Norwich, Connecticut 1964-1971, Indian Trails Council of Norwich, Connecticut 1971-1995 and Connecticut Rivers Council of East Hartford, Connecticut since 1995.
+The reservation has been operated by three different councils: Eastern Connecticut Council of Norwich, Connecticut 1964–1971, Indian Trails Council of Norwich, Connecticut 1971-1995 and Connecticut Rivers Council of East Hartford, Connecticut since 1995.
 It is the largest Scout Camp in the State of Connecticut.